Have you ever asked yourself:

 - Earl Nightingale

 Your goals will help carry you to the future you want.
 When failure or defeat occurs, remember that it’s only temporary.
 Everyone dreams, but not everyone tries to achieve their dreams.
-Here at Wisely Wellbeing, we’re here to help you with that achievement.
-And when you feel discouraged, embrace that feeling as a challenge to overcome.
+When you feel discouraged, embrace that feeling as a challenge to overcome.
 Ultimately, don’t forget to dream—and work to make that dream a reality.

 “Vision without action is merely a dream.
 Vision with action can change the world.” - Joel A Barker, author of Future Edge